pmckeown/dependency-track-maven-plugin/README.md

 </pluginManagement>
 ```

+**IMPORTANT** Dependency Track includes a front-end and an api-server component on different ports (defaulting to
-**IMPORTANT** Recent releases of Dependency Track include multiple components, so you must ensure that you target
-the api server component URL and not the front-end component URL.
+8080 and 8081 respectively).
+You must ensure that you target the api server component (8081) and not the front-end
+component URL in the `dependencyTrackBaseUrl` property.

 #### Polling Configuration
 The plugin is configured to poll for results from the Dependency-Track server by default.
 The polling configuration